 Let's take a look at some essential winter golf tips that are sure to keep your golf clubs warmed up and out of storage this season.

-Winter Golf Gear
+Dressing for Winter Golf

 If you are preparing for this year's winter golf season, then you need to consider investing in some basic cold weather golf gear and equipment.
 Just a few vital additions to your collection can mean the difference between an enjoyable round or turning into a popsicle.

 Adding to your regular fair-weather equipment can also be a lot to keep track of, so always make sure that you include a checklist to mark off before you make your way to the golf course.